Updated on: December 5, 2024

 Net Nanny provides good web filtering on Windows 10 and 11 as well as other helpful web and screen time monitoring features.
 I really like that Net Nanny’s web filtering uses a VPN, making it harder for kids to bypass restrictions.

-However, Net Nanny only has 10+ predefined categories, which is fewer than Qustodio’s 25+ categories and Norton Family’s 45+ categories, but you can create custom filters and add keywords you want blocked on your kid’s Windows device.
+Net Nanny only has 10+ predefined categories, but you can create custom filters and add keywords you want blocked on your kid’s Windows device.
 They work in Chrome and Firefox, which is great if your kid prefers these over Edge, which is the only browser Family Safety monitors.

-That said, Net Nanny has an option to mask profanity on websites — it replaces all profane words with “######.”
+I really like that Net Nanny masks profanity on websites in real-time — it replaces all profane words with “######.”
 I tested this by visiting 10+ web pages that contained swear words, and Net Nanny always censored them.

 Unfortunately, Net Nanny can’t detect and block Windows apps (like Qustodio and Norton Family), so you can’t use it to prevent your kids from playing offline games.

 On the plus side, Net Nanny has a daily time limit feature, which lets you set limits in increments of 15 minutes.
 Whenever I reached these limits in my tests, Net Nanny overlaid the screen with a message that said I was out of screen time.
 I couldn’t open any app without the pop-up showing up on my screen (except for the messaging app).
-It works well, but it’s a shame Net Nanny doesn’t let you set time limits for apps like Qustodio does.
+You can also schedule downtime and curfews.

-Net Nanny also lets you schedule downtime and curfews, provides activity reports, and has a dedicated YouTube monitoring feature that shows you what your kid is watching and how long they watched each video.
+Net Nanny also has a dedicated YouTube monitoring feature that shows you what your kid is watching and how long they watched each video.
 Plus, it applies safe search in YouTube results, as well as Google, Yahoo, and Bing on supported browsers on Windows.

 Net Nanny has 3 paid subscriptions, which all provide access to the same features but monitor a different number of devices.
 The basic subscription ($3.33 / month) covers 1 Windows device, and the Family Protection Pass subscriptions cover 5 devices ($4.58 / month) and 20 devices ($7.49 / month).
 Net Nanny plans come with a 14-day money-back guarantee.